shadeshsaha/Socket.io-Practice/realtime-chat-app/README.md

-Here’s a clean and well-structured README file based on your `package.json` for the **Realtime Chat App**:

----

 # Realtime Chat App

 This project is a **Realtime Chat Application** built using **Next.js**.
 It supports real-time messaging between users, along with features like authentication, file uploads, and dynamic chat UI.
 The app leverages technologies like **Next.js**, **Prisma**, **Pusher**, **React**, and **Tailwind CSS** for an optimized and responsive experience.